The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: Data

 \section{Data}

 The data analysed in this work were obtained with the RoboPol instrument \citep{2019MNRAS.485.2355R} at the 1.3~meter telescope of the Skinakas observatory in Crete, Greece.
 The complete set of RoboPol blazar data is described and published by \citet[in the following referred to as data release (DR) paper]{2020MNRAS.tmp.3639B}.
 We selected the same 77~sources from the samples of main and control sources presented in the DR~paper that were analysed by \citet{blinov_2018}.
-This sample has been selected on the basis of stringent, objective and bias-free criteria, described by \citet{pavlidou_2014}.
-In the following we refer to these sources as the \emph{full sample}, which was observed during seasons~1--3 (2013--2015).
+This sample has been selected on the basis of stringent, objective, and bias-free criteria.
+The selection criteria are listed in \cref{tab:sample_selection}.
+These criteria and the corresponding statistically complete sample were initially described by \citet{pavlidou_2014}.
+From the parent sample 62~main sample sources and 15~control sample sources were randomly drawn.
+We note that the \textit{Fermi}-\ac{lat} catalog associations were initially taken from the \ac{2fgl}.
+As explained by \citet{blinov_2016b} two of the initial control sample sources were moved to the main sample after the release of the \ac{3fgl}.
+In the following we refer to these 77~sources as the \emph{full sample}, which was observed during seasons~1--3 (2013--2015).

 From the season~1--3 data we calculated the \ac{evpa} rate of change, i.e. the absolute change of \ac{evpa} divided by the time that elapsed between observations for each pair of successive data points.
 For each source we calculated the median of the \ac{evpa} rates of change and selected the 29~main and control sample sources with the largest median rates.
 Of those sources, RBPLJ1653+3945 was excluded because of calibration problems.
 In the fourth RoboPol season (2016) the resulting sub-sample of 28~sources was observed at a faster cadence to determine how a faster cadence would impact the results.